Octachron/codept/README.md

 ```
 as expected.

-However, if the inference of the first class module signature is more involved, codept will produce inexact dependency graph:
+However, if the inference of the first class module signature is more involved, codept will produce an inexact dependency graph:

 ```OCaml
 (* a.ml *)